 Elevating Voices: Visualizing Social Justice Through Art

 A series of art that recognizes the need for and facilitates discussions around the complexities of racial and social justice while elevating and empowering the voices of underrepresented populations and groups.
-After an open call to artists, the School of Social Work has collected 8 installations to complete the series.
+After two open calls to artists, there are currently 11 installations in the collection.

-The series was made possible through the generosity of our alumni, donors, and funding from the John N. Chester Estate Endowment Fund and Dr. Barry Ackerson, Professor Emeritus
+The series was made possible through the generosity of our alumni, donors, funding from the John N. Chester Estate Endowment Fund and Dr. Barry Ackerson, Professor Emeritus

 Installment #1: "Year 401"